NVIDIA Drivers installation

 Step 2.
 Go to the NVIDIA drivers download page.

 Step 3.
-Here select the Product Type, Product Series, and Product that matches your GPU.
+Here select the Product Category, Product Series, and Product that matches your GPU.

 In the "Operating System" field select the OS from the list.